 When you eat, the body converts any unused calories (including those from sugar, protein, fat and alcohol) from the meal into triglycerides.
 The triglycerides become stored in fat cells as a source of stored energy.

 Your body prefers to store all macronutrients as fat.
 The body has limited storage for protein and carbohydrates, but endless storage for fat.
-Again, if our bodies don’t use all the protein, carbohydrate or fat in our meal then these macronutrients get stored in fat cells as, well, fat.
+Again, if our bodies don’t use all the protein, carbohydrate, or fat in our meal then these macronutrients get stored in fat cells as, well, fat.

 There are many other measures of heart health that can be used in conjunction with triglycerides to evaluate cardiovascular risk.

 A triglyceride level greater than 150 mg/dL is considered elevated.
+I am a little more strict, 100 mg/dL or lower is best.

 The lower your triglycerides, the lower your risk of heart disease.